animal-tree/Writing-stuff-2/Formal theory/VAF-attempt2.md

 >
 > (This can be derived easily: $\frac{\partial \widehat{x_{t^{(i)}}^{(i)}}}{\partial t^{(i)}} = \frac{\partial (x_{t^{(i)}}^{(i)} - x_{0}^{(i)})}{\partial t^{(i)}} = \frac{\partial x_{t^{(i)}}^{(i)}}{\partial t^{(i)}}$ by definition and since $x_{0}^{(i)}$ is a constant).
 >
-> Can derive this as a Corolary from the definition of reference frame velocities as being the same from all observers stationary on that reference frame, and noting that both of those terms are velocities refering from and to the same reference frames.
+> Can derive this as a Corollary from the definition of reference frame velocities as being the same from all observers stationary on that reference frame, and noting that both of those terms are velocities refering from and to the same reference frames.

 ---